prodionov/task02/readme.md

 ## Assumptions and considerations:
 1. <p> Deeper understanding of the horse racing event life-cycle on the website of choice would be beneficial to understand whether we cover all cases.
 The code is mainly focused on before the event and right after.
-Far in the future races do not provide odds (SP), once the race begins, around that time no odds available either (SUSP)
+Races that are far in the future do not provide odds (SP).
+No odds are available either around the time the race begins (SUSP).
 The focus should be on the window when they are available</p>

 2. <p>For testing purposes, we can't use the event links, as over time they become invalid.
 Instead, I've used html snapshots of the event before the race starts and after it ends.
-There are improvements to be done and considered (implementation on the function side could be improved, the way snapshot is stored can be improved), but that allows us to test and develop fast, they are easy to get and implement.
+There are improvements to be done and considered (implementation on the function side could be improved, the way the snapshot is stored can be improved), but that allows us to test and develop fast, they are easy to get and implement.
 Fewer hits to the real endpoint, easier to use than jest mocks.
-One thing to consider is how to detect that website has changed and the scraping mechanism should be updated accordingly</p>
+One thing to consider is how to detect that the website has changed and that the scraping mechanism should be updated accordingly</p>

-3. <p>On scalability, there are things to consider: whether we want to hit particular event frequently and spot that odds were changed.
+3. <p>On scalability, there are things to consider: whether we want to hit a particular event frequently and spot that odds were changed.
-There are not that many horse racing events taking place simultaneously, so potentially is the former we are after.
+There are not that many horse racing events taking place simultaneously, so potentially it is the former we are after.
 It would be good to bypass the 'Accept cookies' button (there are suggestions online to use particular headers for that).
-Then we can scrap events in parallel.
+Then we can scrape events in parallel.
 By and large it depends on business requirements.</p>

 4. <p>Things to improve: Error messages currently do not return status codes, more test coverage and load testing.</p>